Architecture and performance of Devito, a system for automated stencil computation: Performance evaluation

 Unlike \isotropic, \tti significantly benefits from different levels of DSE optimizations, which play a key role in reducing the operation count as well as the register pressure.
 Figure~\ref{fig:tti-perf} displays the performance of \tti for the usual range of space orders on \skl and \knl, for two different cubic grids.

 Generally, \tti does not reach the same level of performance as \isotropic.
 This is not surprising given the complexity of the PDEs (e.g., in terms of differential operators), which translates into code with much higher arithmetic intensity.
 In \tti, the memory system is stressed by a considerably larger number of loads per loop iteration than in \isotropic.
-On \skl, we ran some profiling with \vtune.
-We determined that one of the major issues is the pressure on both L1 cache (lack of split registers, unavailability of ``fill buffers'' to handle requests to the other levels of the hierarchy) and DRAM (bandwidth and latency).
-Clearly, this is only a summary from some sample kernels -- the actual situation varies depending on the DSE optimizations as well as the \so employed.
+On \skl, we ran performance-profiling analyses using \vtune.
+We determined that the major issues are pressure on both L1 cache (lack of split registers, insufficient ``fill buffers'' to handle requests to the other levels of the hierarchy) and DRAM (bandwidth and latency).
+Clearly, this is only a summary from some sample kernels---the actual situation varies depending on the DSE optimizations as well as the \so employed.

-It is remarkable that on both \skl and \knl, and on both grids, the cutoff point beyond which \optadv results in worse runtimes than \optagg is \so{=}8.
+It is notable that on both \skl and \knl, and on both grids, the cutoff point beyond which \optadv results in worse runtimes than \optagg is \so{=}8.
 One issue with \optagg is that to avoid redundant computation, not only additional memory is required, but also more data communication may occur through caches, rather than through registers.
-In Figure~\ref{lst:cire}, for example, we can easily deduce that {\tt temp} is first stored, and then reloaded in the subsequent loop nest.
+In Figure~\ref{lst:sie}, for example, we can easily deduce that {\tt temp} is first stored, and then reloaded in the subsequent loop nest.
 This is an overhead that \optadv does not pay, since temporaries are communicated through registers, for as much as possible.
 Beyond \so{=}8, however, this overhead is overtaken by the reduction in operation count, which grows almost quadratically with \so, as reported in Table~\ref{table:tti:ops}.